utelecon/utelecon.github.io/src/pages/en/slack/details.md

 However, if you need to continue to use the same account for university activities such as education and research, we will "switch" your UTokyo Slack account to a new UTokyo Account.
 If you wish to do so, please follow the procedures below.

-1. Before your original UTokyo Account is revoked , please sign in to your original UTokyo Account, access the [contact form](https://forms.office.com/r/riuix8ivhh) and submit your request for a “switch” with a reason for the request.
+1. Before your original UTokyo Account is revoked, please sign in to your original UTokyo Account, access the [contact form](https://forms.office.com/r/riuix8ivhh) and submit your request for a “switch” with a reason for the request.

 2. After your new UTokyo Account becomes available, please sign in to your new UTokyo Account, access the [contact form](https://forms.office.com/r/riuix8ivhh), and submit your request for a “switch”  with your original UTokyo Account username (10-digit Common ID).